Spousal Support/Alimony

 Indefinite alimony

-Alimony awarded on an ongoing basis after the divorce is final to provide for a spouse who is unable to support themselves because of their health, age, or work history, until the receiving party passes away or remarries.
+This type of Maryland spousal support is awarded on an ongoing basis after the divorce is final to provide for a spouse who is unable to support themselves because of their health, age, or work history until the receiving party passes away or remarries.

 Calculating Alimony In Maryland Divorce Cases